USFWS/secas/_posts/2025-01-28-Are-we-meeting-our-shared-goal-to-improve-ecosystem-health-function-and-connectivity-across-the-Southeast.md

 ---
 layout: post
-published: false
+published: true
 title: >-
   Are we meeting our shared goal to improve ecosystem health, function, and connectivity across the Southeast?
 author: >-
   Emily Granstaff, User Support for the Southeast Blueprint
 hero:
-  name: MasonFarm_Mordecai2018_wide.jpg
+  name: GrasslandSavannaBirdsMap.png
-  alt: Photo of green meadow with white flowers and scattered trees.
+  alt: Map of grassland and savanna bird trends showing mostly declining trends across the Southeast and Caribbean.
+Tabular data associated with this map is available in the pdf report.
-  caption: Piedmont prairie at Mason Farm in Chapel Hill, NC.
-Photo by Rua Mordecai, USFWS.
+  caption: Trends in grassland and savanna bird abundance from 2012-2022
   headerClass: light-text
   float: right
 ---